Water contamination in Crestwood, Illinois: Changes to ILEPA

-According to Miencke "The state EPA, because of the Crestwood issue, is changing one aspect of its water testing.
+According to Miencke, "The state EPA, because of the Crestwood issue, is changing one aspect of its water testing.
 There are more than 1,000 communities in Illinois that deliver water that they first purchase from someone else, another community or supplier.
 The EPA has always done its water quality testing at the supplier.
 Now, it will test at the distribution point."

-In the July/August 2009 issue of "Illinois Issues," author Bethany Jaeger reports that "because village officials reported that the well served only as an emergency backup, it wasn't required to be tested.
+In the July/August 2009 issue of Illinois Issues, author Bethany Jaeger reports that "because village officials reported that the well served only as an emergency backup, it wasn't required to be tested.
 And the state relies on an honor system for such reporting."There was no federal requirement.
 They (village officials)knew what they were doing," says Rick Cobb, deputy manager of the state EPA's Division of Public Water Supply.
 The department (IL EPA)detected vinyl chloride in Crestwood's well in September 2007.
 Less than two months later, Crestwood maintained that it still did not draw water from the well.
 The story changed on August 21, 2008, when Frank Scaccia, the former water supply operator, told officials that the village did, indeed, supplement Lake Michigan water with well water.

 Water director retains an attorney

-Frank Scaccia's attorney, Bill Seith of Total Environmental Solutions in Oakbrook Terrace, says his client "is certainly very interested in making sure that everybody is properly informed."
+Frank Scaccia's attorney, Bill Seith of Total Environmental Solutions in Oakbrook Terrace, said his client "is certainly very interested in making sure that everybody is properly informed."
 According to information posted on the firms website, Bill Seith, Scaccia's attorney, was previously the Deputy Director of the Illinois Environmental Protection Agency.
 Seith, in his own words said he has "more than 10 years (experience working)at Illinois Attorney General's office, Environmental Bureau, where he worked for more than four years as chief.
 "As a former Deputy Director of Illinois EPA, William Seith, oversaw that Agency's Office of Community Relations."